GaloisInc/saw-training/Salsa20.rst

   :end-before: // END QUARTERROUND

-The helper ``pointer_to_fresh`` is the same as the one in :ref:`pop-example`.
+The helper ``pointer_to_fresh`` is the same as the one in :ref:`min-max`.
 It allocates space for a new symbolic variable of the given type, returning both the symbolic value and the pointer to it.
 The symbolic values are passed to the Cryptol function ``quarterround`` to compute the expected result values.
 Because the